Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Introduction

 \section{Introduction}

-Deep neural network (DNN) based models perform poorly in adverse real-world conditions when we receive the test examples from a different distribution than the training examples \citep{cariucci2017autodial,madry_iclr_2018,oe_iclr_2019,maxgap_neurips_2020}.
-Recent studies found that a DNN classifier that correctly classifies an image $x$, can be easily fooled by an \textit{adversarial attack} to misclassify $x+\delta$ \citep{advStart_iclr_2014,fgsm_iclr_2015,madry_iclr_2018}.
-Here, $\delta$ is a minor \textit{adversarial perturbation} such that the change between $x$ and $x+\delta$ remains imperceptible to the human eye.
-Further, DNN classifiers are also sensitive to naturally occurred random corruptions \citep{commonPerturbation_iclr_2019,cpStyle1_iclr_2019}.
-Hence, developing a robust classification framework tackling both adversarial and corruption robustness has emerged as a significant research problem for real-world applications \citep{cpGaussianAug_icml_2019}.
+Deep neural network (DNN) based models are found to be brittle to minor, adversarially-chosen perturbations for their inputs that remain undetectable to human eyes.
+A DNN classifier that correctly classifies a clean image $x$, can be easily fooled by choosing such \textit{adversarial attacks} to misclassify $x+\delta$ \citep{advStart_iclr_2014,fgsm_iclr_2015,madry_iclr_2018}.
+Here, $\delta$ is a minor \textit{adversarial perturbation} such that the change between $x$ and $x+\delta$ remains imperceptible.